ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Imagine that you have the prices of $10,000 stocks over the last 24-month period and you only have the price at the end of each month, which means you have 24 price points for each stock.
-After calculating the correlations of$10,000 * 9,9992$  pairs of stock, you found a pair that has a correlation to be above 0.8.`.
+After calculating the correlations of $10,000 * 9,9992$  pairs of stock, you found a pair that has a correlation to be above 0.8.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>